 Paleo Coconut Macaroons

-- Briefly whisk in salt, then stir in coconut flakes
+- Stir in coconut flakes

 - Place bowl in fridge to chill for ½ hour

 - Fill a 2 tablespoon scoop with batter

 - Using your hand, very firmly pack batter into scoop to level

 - Release batter onto a parchment paper lined baking sheet